If you’re already the proud owner of a Shih Tzu, you might think that there’s no way that sweet ball of fluff could ever

-Shih Tzu are normally not an aggressive breed, but some of these cute “lion dogs” can exhibit an aggressive streak.
-The severity of a Shih Tzu’s aggression varies from dog to dog, but no matter how mild or extreme a pup’s behavior is, it needs to be addressed as soon as possible.
+The Shih Tzu dog usually is not an aggressive breed, but some of these cute “lion dogs” can exhibit an aggressive streak.
+The severity of a Shih Tzu’s aggression varies from dog to dog, but no matter how mild or extreme a pup’s aggressive behavior is, it needs correcting as soon as possible.

-The odds are good that if you bring a Shih Tzu into the fold, your new furry family member will be a wonderful and loving addition to your flock.
+The odds are good that if you bring a Shih Tzu into the fold, your new furry family member will be an excellent and loving addition to your pack.

 Still, it is critical never to assume that signs of aggression are no big deal just because your dog is a Shih Tzu.

 Aggressive behavior must be taken seriously no matter what kind of animal is displaying it.

-Shih Tzu, as a rule, are not known to be aggressive dogs, but there are always exceptions to every rule.
+As a rule, the Shih Tzu is not known to be aggressive dogs, but there are always exceptions to every rule.

-If your Shih Tzu is showing aggressive behavior, it can range from mild to severe, and how serious your situation will depend on how often your pup acts on her aggressive behavior.
+If your Shih Tzu is showing aggressive behavior, it can range from mild to severe.
+How serious your situation is will depend on how often your pup acts on her aggressive behavior.

-For example, some dogs may only growl or try to stare you down as a display of aggression, while other animals will physically act upon their aggressive feelings, resulting in a dreaded dog attack.
+For example, some dogs may only growl or try to stare you down as a display of aggression, while another animal may physically act upon their aggressive feelings, resulting in a dreaded dog attack.

-No matter what category your pooch falls into, any aggressive behavior must be taken seriously, because even the things that seem like no big deal have the potential to become very serious.
+No matter what category your pup falls into, any aggressive behavior must be taken seriously, because even the things that seem like no big deal have the potential to become very serious.

-Sometimes, since Shih Tzu are small in size, aggressive behavior may be ignored or dismissed as no big deal.
+Sometimes, since the Shih Tzu is small in size, aggressive behavior may be ignored or dismissed as no big deal.

-This is a mistake, because if this negative behavior is ignored, your dog will assume it is okay and keep doing it, and it will likely get worse over time.
+Ignoring this is a mistake, because if this negative behavior goes unchecked, your dog will assume it is okay and keep doing it, and it will likely get worse over time.